Constitution and Bylaws

 DUTIES OF THE OFFICERS

-Section 1 The President shall preside at all meetings, and shall exercise general supervision over the affairs of the Association.
-The President shall appoint all committees not otherwise provided for, and shall be ex-officio a member of such committees.
+Section 1 The President shall preside at all meetings and shall exercise general supervision over the affairs of the Association.
+The President shall appoint all committees not otherwise provided for and shall be ex-officio a member of such committees.
 The President, together with any other officer, shall be empowered to sign all contracts and obligations of the Association, subject to the approval of the Board of Governors.

 Section 3 The Treasurer shall receive and disburse all monies and keep account of same in proper books.
-Together with any officer he shall have the power to sign all checks.
-It is the Treasurer’s duty to render a complete report for approval at each meeting of the Board of Governors.
-It shall be compulsory that all accounts shall be audited by an outside audit firm after the term of the current Treasurer.
+Together with any officer he/she shall have the power to sign all checks.
+It is the Treasurer’s duty to render a complete report for approval at each meeting of the Board of

 Section 4 The Secretary will record the minutes of all meetings, keep records and be responsible for all official correspondence.